StockManagementLabs/atum-rest-api-docs/source/includes/wp-api-v3/_authentication.md

 ### Generating API keys in the WordPress admin interface ###

-To create or manage keys for a specific WordPress user, go to WooCommerce > Settings > API > Keys/Apps.
+To create or manage keys for a specific WordPress user, go to <code>WooCommerce > Advanced > REST API</code>.

 ![WooCommerce REST API keys settings](images/woocommerce-api-keys-settings.png)